List of Doug episodes: Episodes

-Nickelodeon episodes (1991–1994)
+Nickelodeon seasons (1991–94)

 Season 1 (1991)

-In the closing credits for this season, two different pieces of music would play: the first piece would be taken from the second story in the episode, and during the last third, Porkchop would don headphones and listen to music from the first story, immediately drowning out the original background music and angering Doug.
+In the closing credits for this season, two different pieces of music would play: the first piece would be taken from the second story in the episode, and during the last third, Porkchop, Doug's dog, would don headphones and listen to music from the first story, immediately drowning out the original background music and angering Doug.

 Unlike the other seasons, the Jumbo Pictures closing logo is different.
 It is still and takes place on a dark blue background.